ArtBlocks/artblocks-docs/art-blocks-engine-onboarding/art-blocks-engine-101/Engine-royalty-registry-setup-(V2-only).md

 ## Configuring Royalties

 V3 and V2 Engine contracts are configured differently.
 V3 Engine contracts are the latest version of the Art Blocks Engine contracts.
-Since they were designed after the Royalty Registry was released, they automatically integrate with with the Royalty Registry.
+Since they were designed after the Royalty Registry was released, they automatically integrate with the Royalty Registry.
 V2 Engine contracts also integrate with the Royalty Registry, but have a shim-layer that must also be configured.
 This is because V2 Engine contracts were designed before the Royalty Registry was released.

 ## Configuring V3 Engine Contracts